INTO-CPS-Association/fmu-rabbitmq/readme.md

 Remember to add the outputs before the configuration variables, for the indexing to match the snippet above.
 If outputs `time_discrepancy` and `simtime_discrepancy` are given, and there is system health data provided, the rabbitmq fmu will set these values.
 If the outputs are not given, the rabbitmq fmu will proceed as usual.

+OPTIONAL output:
+* Value reference `14` is reserved for output `seqno`, that refers to the sequence number of the message.
+This output can be removed if not needed.

 ### Adding inputs manually

 ```xml